Prachi01Yadav/Arogya360/README.md

-# Arogya360 - Hospital Management System
+# AI-Driven Healthcare Data Platform

-Arogya360 is a comprehensive Hospital Management System built with Spring Boot and a modern, responsive Vanilla JS frontend.
+A a comprehensive Hospital Management System built with Spring Boot and a modern, responsive Vanilla JS frontend.
 It is designed to streamline the management of patients, doctors, appointments, bills, and prescriptions.

 ## Features Added in the Latest Upgrade